Last Updated Sep 14, 2018 · Written by Craig Gibson

-As they look for more efficient and environmentally friendly forms of energy, researchers are increasingly turning to new ways to utilise solar power
+As they look for more efficient and environmentally friendly forms of energy, researchers are increasingly turning to new ways to utilise solar power.

-the most, solar air conditioning systems have the potential to reduce our conventional energy consumption enormously.
+Since the summer months are when the most solar power is available and are also the months when we use air conditioning the most, solar air conditioning systems have the potential to reduce our conventional energy consumption enormously.
 There are now many commercially available solar air conditioning systems available.

 While understanding a little bit about the basics of solar air conditioning helps, it doesn't really answer the question, "Which solar air conditioning system should I choose?"
 That will depend on whether or not you are already utilising solar energy in your home and how much you want to invest in your system.

 All tradies who install air conditioning need to be licensed to carry this work out in your home

 Anyone who works on or installs air conditioners needs to be licensed.